 Why is My Horse Coughing?

-When Armon Blair, DVM, of Ocala Equine Hospital in Ocala, Florida, gets a call from a client about a coughing horse, there are several questions he asks up front:
+When Armon Blair, DVM, of Ocala Equine Hospital in Ocala, Florida, receives a call about a coughing horse, he starts by asking a few key questions:

 - What is the horse’s age?